 Financial support from the Department of Sustainable Biomaterials is limited to the number of available Graduate Research Assistantships (GRA) and Graduate Teaching Assistantships (GTA).
 These stipends (a form of payment or salary) are granted for a specified period provided that the recipient's progress toward their degree is satisfactory.
 Each year a decision based on the results of the annual performance review is made regarding continuation of the stipend.
 At the end of each academic year, the stipend is discontinued if the student's overall grade point average (GPA) falls below a 3.00.
-Discontinuance may also be considered at the end of an academic semester based on the student's performance in research.
+Discontinuance may also be considered at the end of an academic semester based on the student's performance.

 The department has a limited number of assistantships available each year.
 Most of our graduate students are supported on research projects being directed by our faculty.
 Because of this, early contact with individual faculty members in your area of interest is crucial to explore funding opportunities for your graduate study.

-Please consult the following web address for further information on our faculty https://sbio.vt.edu/our-people/faculty-directory.html
+https://sbio.vt.edu/our-people/faculty-directory.html